#14 The Occult Cauldron Boils Pt. III

 You literally have a third eye in your head… It’s your pineal gland and it is an eye.
 It focuses light.
 People talk about dolphins and whales being more evolved, because they have a better breathing element.
 If you do meditation, you understand the idea of the Prana, breathing in light through the pineal gland.
 In mythology, there’s talk about how people used to breathe that way, but over time, they began to breathe more through the mouth.
 That’s the connection that we’ve forgotten … Your consciousness is like a radio frequency.
 If you turn the dial, all those radio stations are there simultaneously.
 You can dial in to hear what station you want to hear.
 Consciousness is the same way.
 Through meditation, you can alter that, you can come upon an alternate reality.
 Drugs is a shortcut to that.
 The trick is to really understand the medium you used to get there.

 I don’t know if the pineal gland really is a “mind/body” nexus– that’s been a debate since René Descartes.
 (Is there anyone out there who is still a Dualist anyway?)
 What I do know is that synchronicity works, and it’s not selective perception.
 It’s about harmonizing the radio station in your mind with the radio station in your external reality.
 Normally, it’s not a power we can actively harness, but a passive phenomenon.
 A sign, a gift from the Gods, a startling coincidence.
 But by becoming more in tune with yourself– whatever that means– you can sharpen your receptivity to it.
 Those patterns enable you and me to discover sense in the comet-size chunk of competing particle-ideas that hurtle through us, and to weave from its tail a meaningful self.
 The Kingdom of the Holy Spirit is a sum of souls connected by a higher plane.
-Let’s agree on that.
 Whether it is necessary to define souls as “bodies” and higher planes as “constructs of language” is up to you.
 Let’s also agree that what we need on this rather sad local region of the spacetime continuum named Earth is leaders, spiritual and otherwise, that are in tune with that higher plane.

 About twenty years ago, when I was first truly opening my mind to the higher planes (the shortcut mentioned by Keenan played a prominent role), my favorite bands were Alice In Chains and Nirvana.
 If “synchronicity” was just a matter of selective perception and wish fulfillment, I feel like those two bands would have figured more prominently in my experiences of synchronicity.
 But for some reason, I consistently had experiences of synchronicity that involved TOOL and The Smashing Pumpkins.
 I think that might be because the leaders of the latter bands are especially open to synchronicity and magick.
 Today my favorite band is Huntress, and I am having music-related experiences of synchronicity again after a very long drought.
 Why don’t I have synchronicity involving Uncle Acid and the Deadbeats, or Ghost, who I also love?
 I think the answer is obvious.
 On Easter of 1300, a band of heretics in Milan declared Maifreda Visconti da Pirovano their Pope.
 Let’s just say their efforts were a little premature.
 But our Age is ready for a female pope, and this time her followers won’t all be burned at the stake.
+Jill Janus of Huntress, with her open embrace of magick and nature worship, represents the antithesis of the “super-urban, pre-apocalyptic” techno-utopianism that Ghost warns of.
+She embodies the rare, positive alternative to metal’s mainly “negative” critique of existing societal norms and structures.